FireInsidE-fie/book-of-c/README.md

 # The book of C

-This is just a little repo of me creating little programs while following the book "The C Programming Language, second edition"
+This is just a little repo of me creating little programs while following the book "The C Programming Language, second edition", otherwise referenced as "The book of C" in this repo.

 Programs in the `references` folders are copies from the book of C which I may have modified to add more features and learn a little instead of just copying blindly.